musicbygraceevelyn/musicbygraceevelyn.github.io/about.md

 {% include titleborder %}

 I love helping every musician I work with improve their sound and feel more confident in the music they are expressing!
 I love details but I will keep rehearsals productive and upbeat.
 With decades of experience, I can help prepare vocalists for full operatic roles as well as art song recitals and prepare instrumentalists for orchestral auditions.
 I enjoy working with composers and performing their newest works as well!
 I hold a Masters of Music in Collaborative Piano from the Boston Conservatory at Berklee.
-I live and work in the greater Boston area with my husband, my piano, and our one car.
+I live and work in the greater Boston area with my husband and our grand piano.
 We love music, Thai food, chocolate, and time spent with friends.
 I hope to meet you soon!

 {% capture vocal_col1 %}